 In the aftermath of a car accident, it is important to seek medical care immediately, as many serious and potentially life threatening injuries have symptoms which may take days or weeks to appear.
 NHTSA car accident crash reports indicate that even when car accident injuries are seemingly mild, it can have a major financial impact on victims and their families.
 Minor injuries, such as a muscle strain or broken leg, can easily cost as much as $40,000 or more in medical expenses and lost wages.
 More severe injuries, such as multiple broken bones or back, head, and spinal cord injuries, can quickly add up to millions of dollars in ongoing care and treatment costs, as well as losses in future income due to lasting disabilities.

-What You Should Do After A Car Accident In Nevada
+What Should I Do After A Car Accident In Las Vegas?

 When a car accident does occur, it is important to take certain actions in order to protect yourself and your rights to compensation.
 Under Section 484E of the Nevada Revised Code, any driver involved in an accident which results in even minor property damages or personal injuries is required to do the following: